-I have studied a great variety of vocal techniques, which has been difficult for me as a performer, but has greatly enhanced my teaching in that I have been the "experiment" for what works and what doesn't.
+I have studied a great variety of vocal techniques, which has greatly informed my teaching in that I have been the "experiment" for what works and what doesn't.

 I love seeing/hearing the revelation students discover in making a better sound, in making better music.

 CLAIRE IS AN OUTSTANDING AND EXTRAORDINARY TEACHER.
 I AM A COMPLETE BEGINNER, BUT THROUGH HER DEPTH OF EXPERIENCE AS A PROFESSIONAL OPERA SINGER AND VOCAL COACH, SHE QUICKLY WALKED ME THROUGH VOCAL EXERCISES AND SINGING ON PITCH WITHIN JUST A FEW LESSONS.
 HER VERBAL CUES AND ADJUSTMENTS WERE SO CLEAR AND SPECIFIC TO ME THAT I HAVE LEARNED MORE IN A MONTH THAT I THOUGHT I WOULD LEARN IN A ENTIRE YEAR OF LESSONS.
 I HIGHLY RECOMMEND CLAIRE TO EVERYONE, PROFESSIONALS,